 Mickey Mouse isn’t just a symbol of cartoon fun anymore.
-These days he’s wearing a PhD’s lab coat and inventing some pretty cool tech.
-Recently, researchers at the Disney Research group announced UWB, a new and massively improved technology change which would allow for devices on the internet of things (IoT) to communicate with vastly less energy use and great efficiency.
+These days he’s wearing a Ph.D.’s lab coat and inventing some pretty cool tech.
+Recently, researchers at the Disney Research group announced UWB, a new and massively improved technology change that would allow for devices on the Internet of Things (IoT) to communicate with vastly less energy use and great efficiency.

 The next jump for Disney is to make this technology widely available.
 While the tech is there, the production and widespread distribution is more complex.
-However, given the massive cost benefit and equally good functionality, it looks like just a matter of time before these devices are a household product.
+However, given the massive cost-benefit and equally good functionality, it looks like just a matter of time before these devices are household products.
 Three cheers for Mickey!